Lydian and Locrian: Dreamy vs. Unsettling Scales

 Lydian in Film Music

-Lydian is a favourite of film composers for scenes involving:
+Lydian is a favorite of film composers for scenes involving:

 - Flight, weightlessness, outer space